 Internet users won’t wait much longer than an instant for your page to load.
 These are a few ways to make sure they get to your page to evaluate its content.

-Use Post-Click Automation to design a landing page that converts
+Use Automation to design a landing page that converts

-That’s why we developed Post-Click Automation (PCA).
+That’s why we developed Automation (PCA).
 With four pillars of automation, PCA helps its users create and edit groups of landing pages all from one place, and in a fraction of the time it takes to do manually.
-If you need to scale landing pages that convert, you can find out how with a complimentary demo.
+If you need to scale landing pages that convert, sign up for Instapage 14-day free trial today.